Learning at Atelier Kids

 For half a century, the daycares in Reggio Emilia Italy have come together to develop a better way to educate children and create a more promising future for their community.
 Here at Atelier Kids, in Toronto’s Bloor West Village, just like the community of Reggio Emilia, we believe that each child is as a capable, curious and creative learner.

 We are committed to the highest standards of childcare education for children aged 1 to 4 years old.
-We plan to open Fall 2018.
+We plan to open Late 2018.

 Atelier Kids – Our Core Beliefs